kubernetes/website/content/id/docs/concepts/workloads/controllers/deployment.md

 {{< note >}}
 Kubernetes takes no action on a stalled Deployment other than to report a status condition with `Reason=ProgressDeadlineExceeded`.
-Higher level orchestrators can take advantage of it and act accordingly, for example, rollback the Deployment to its previous version.
+Higher level orchestrators can take advantage of it dan act accordingly, for example, rollback the Deployment to its previous version.
 {{< /note >}}

 {{< note >}}
 If you pause a Deployment, Kubernetes does not check progress against your specified deadline.
-You can safely pause a Deployment in the middle of a rollout and resume without triggering the condition for exceeding the deadline.
+You can safely pause a Deployment in the middle of a rollout dan resume without triggering the condition for exceeding the deadline.
 {{< /note >}}